UMich-BipedLab/cassie_alip_mpc/README.md

 - [Cassie Hardware Tests](#cassie-hardware-tests)

 ### Repository Organization
-The code is organized as follows
+The code is organized as follows:
 ```
 .
 ├── codegen_alip_mpc